Missouri Mayor Says There Was No Way To Enforce Social Distancing At Crowded Pool Parties

 “Hope none of them have parents fighting cancer, grandparents with diabetes, aunts and uncles with serious heart conditions,” she tweeted.

 It was the second time in a few days that the matter of social distancing in Missouri has made headlines.
-As previously reported by The Inquisitr, this weekend news emerged that two hair stylists in Springfield may have exposed over 100 people to the coronavirus.
+As previously reported by The Inquisitr, this weekend news emerged that two hairstylists in Springfield may have exposed over 100 people to the coronavirus.